ntnn/vim-paperwork/README.md

 vim-paperwork allows you to create, edit and delete notes from vim.
 Vim folds are used to display notebooks, thus default and personal keybindings can be used to navigate the sidebar.

-The final aim of this plugin is to provide a seamless interface to the users notes, while not needing many keybindings aside from the one opening the sidebar.
+The final aim of this plugin is to provide a seamless interface to the users notes, while not needing any keybindings aside from the one opening the sidebar.

 #Install